boennecd/dynamichazard/cran-comments.md

 ## Test environments
 * Platform: x86_64-w64-mingw32/x64 (64-bit)
   Running under: Windows >= 8 x64 (build 9200)
-  R 3.4
+  R 3.4.0
-* Ubuntu 14.04.4 LTS (on travis-ci with codename: trusty) R 3.4
+* Ubuntu 14.04.4 LTS (on travis-ci with codename: trusty) R 3.4.0
 * The win builder on release image and develop image

-I used the build with codename trusty for the GCC 4.8.4.
-It is needed for the c++11 syntax I use
+I use the build with codename trusty for the GCC 4.8.4 C++11

 ## R CMD check results
 There were no errors or warnings.
-The where a some notes
+The are some notes all regarding the size

 There is one note on travis-ci:
 * checking installed package size ...
 NOTE